Switching methods of level 2 for the construction of cospectral graphs: Introduction

 An important problem in spectral graph theory is to understand which graphs are determined up to isomorphism by their spectrum (of their adjacency matrix), see the surveys \cite{developments,which}.
 This problem is motivated by the desire for a practical graph isomorphism test.
 A major unsolved conjecture in this area due to Haemers, is that ``almost all graphs are uniquely determined by their spectrum''.
 Brouwer and Spence \cite{cospectral12} provided computational evidence for the conjecture by enumerating all graphs with up to 12 vertices (extending work of Godsil and McKay \cite{enumerationGM} and Haemers and Spence \cite{enumeration}), and observed a decline in the fraction of \emph{cospectral mates} (non-isomorphic graphs with the same spectrum) between 10 and 12 vertices.
 On the other side, Haemers and Spence \cite{enumeration} established an asymptotic lower bound for the number of cospectral mates.
 Their key ingredient is the notion of switching.

 A \emph{switching method} is an operation on a graph that results in a graph with the same spectrum.
 For such a method to work, the graph needs a special structure, called a \emph{switching set}.
 This set of vertices makes it possible to swap some of the edges while preserving the spectrum of the adjacency matrix.
-While Godsil-McKay (GM) switching \cite{GMswitching} is the oldest and most fruitful switching method in the literature (see e.g.\ \cite{abiad2019graph,abiad2016switched,johnson}), new switching methods have recently appeared, most notably the switching methods introduced by Abiad and Haemers \cite{AHswitching} and Wang-Qiu-Hu (WQH) switching \cite{WQHswitching}.
-The construction of cospectral mates has multiple purposes: to show that a certain graph class is not determined by its spectrum (see e.g. \cite{johnson,neumaier}) and thus providing new insights for Haemers' conjecture; to show which properties of a graph cannot be deduced from the spectrum (see e.g. \cite{abiadzf,LWL2020,BCH2015}); or to construct new strongly regular and distance-regular graphs (see e.g. \cite{twisted,barwick}), among others.
+While Godsil-McKay (GM) switching \cite{GMswitching} is the oldest and most productive switching method in the literature (see for example \cite{abiad2019graph,abiad2016switched,johnson}), new switching methods have recently appeared, most notably the switching methods introduced by Abiad and Haemers \cite{AHswitching} and Wang-Qiu-Hu (WQH) switching \cite{WQHswitching}.
+The construction of cospectral mates has multiple purposes: to show that a certain graph class is not determined by its spectrum (see for example \cite{johnson,neumaier}) and thus providing new insights for Haemers' conjecture; to show which properties of a graph cannot be deduced from the spectrum, see for example \cite{abiadzf,LWL2020,BCH2015}; or to construct new strongly regular and distance-regular graphs, see for example \cite{twisted,barwick}, among others.